 In October 1962, the Highway Department relented and approved plans for an upgraded interchange at Highway 100 and Excelsior Blvd.
 The State approved a modified diamond-cloverleaf interchange, where 60,000 cars traveled each day.
 City Fathers were reportedly “jubilant” at the news.

 In February 1963, E.J.
 McCubrey, P.R.
-Staffeld, and Dean Wenger of the State Highway Dept. presented plans to improve the Hwy 100 and Excelsior Blvd. intersection.
+Staffeld, and Dean Wenger of the State Highway Dept. presented plans to improve the Highway 100 and Excelsior Blvd. intersection.
 The City Council approved the tentative plans.

-The Highway Department began buying houses on Vernon Avenue south of Excelsior Blvd. to make way for Highway 100 widening project.
+The Highway Department began buying houses on Vernon Ave. south of Excelsior Blvd. to make way for Highway 100 widening project.

-Highway 100 was all that was left of the old Belt Line, according to the 1965 State map.
-“Old 100” signs were put up, and Hwy 100 markers on five highways were removed.
+What is now the Present Highway 100 was all that was left of the old Belt Line, according to the 1965 State map.
+“Old 100” signs were put up, and Highway 100 markers on five highways were removed.
 Highways 494 and 694 took the Belt Line’s place.